VisualJoyce/ChengyuBERT/README.md

 We used the newly released dataset [ChID](https://github.com/zhengcj1/ChID-Dataset).
 Users of this repo are encouraged to read their paper to get detailed descriptions of each splits.

+We also contribute a large corpus to do Chengyu-oriented pretraining, see the TALLIP paper below.

-The data directory has the following structure
+Our data is shared via [GoogleDrive](https://drive.google.com/drive/folders/1r2G1KNmITPNsm1jZK0XWtf6jXI7MaZfo?usp=sharing) and the directory has the following structure
 ```shell script
 (base) mhtan@chase ➜  ChengyuBERT git:(master) ✗ tree data/annotations
 data/annotations